 Keep in mind that the XCache extension does not currently work with PHP 7.
 We have recently ensured that our new users utilize on default PHP 7.2, thanks to the underlying benefits of it.
-Additionally, PHP 7.3 is available at FastComet as well.
+Additionally, PHP 7.3 and PHP 7.4 are available at FastComet as well.
 Once the XCache extension is updated to work with PHP 7, it can be installed.

 In this post, you will find:

 XCache is an open source opcode cacher, meaning that it accelerates the performance of PHP on servers.
 XCache optimizes the performance by removing the compilation time of PHP scripts by caching their compiled state into the SHM (RAM).
 Also, XCache uses the compiled version straight from the RAM, which increases the page generation rate time by up to 5 times as it also optimizes various other aspects of PHP scripts and reduces server load.
 By the time of writing this post, we have already implemented the XCache support on all FastComet Shared Hosting services.

 XCache can be enabled for your hosting account with a few clicks.
 Keep in mind that this feature is not available by default in cPanel.
 If your cPanel hosting does not support XCache, you may consider transferring your website to FastComet.
 Our technical support team offers free website transfer and 24/7 technical support so you can start the switch right away.